kmohrf/vmm/man/man5/vmm.cfg.5.rst

 ``base_directory (default: /srv/mail)`` : *String*
   All domain directories will be created inside this directory.

+.. _misc.crypt_blowfish_rounds:

+``crypt_blowfish_rounds (default: 0)`` : *Int*
+  Number of encryption rounds for Blowfish crypt.

+  This setting affects the behavior of the 'CRYPT' password scheme.
+By default crypt will use the DES algorithm for password encryption.
+  |vmm(1)|_ checks if Blowfish crypt is available.
+When the Blowfish
+  algorithm is supported and the value of this setting is greater than 0 Blowfish will be used for crypt, instead of DES.

+  The value must be in range **4** - **31**.

+.. _misc.crypt_sha256_rounds:

+``crypt_sha256_rounds (default: 0)`` : *Int*
+  Number of encryption rounds for crypt using the SHA-256 encryption method.

+  This setting affects the behavior of the 'CRYPT' password scheme.
+By default crypt will use the DES algorithm for password encryption.
+  |vmm(1)|_ checks if crypt supports the SHA-256 and/or SHA-512 algorithms.
+  When the algorithms are supported and the value of this setting is greater than 0, SHA-256 will be used instead of DES.

+  When the value of |misc.crypt_sha512_rounds|_ is greater than 0, the SHA-512 algorithm will be used instead of SHA-256.

+  The value must be in range **1000** - **999999999**.

+.. _misc.crypt_sha512_rounds:

+``crypt_sha512_rounds (default: 0)`` : *Int*
+  Number of encryption rounds for crypt using the SHA-512 encryption method.

+  See |misc.crypt_sha256_rounds|_ for details.

+  The value must be in range **1000** - **999999999**.

 .. _misc.password_scheme:

 ``password_scheme (default: CRAM-MD5)`` : *String*